MajorMax/Second-Order-Surfaces/README.md

 # Second-Order-Surfaces
-University projects about plotting second-order surfaces using MATLAV
+University project about plotting second-order surfaces using MATLAB